Hardy Planting Zone: Zones 3-9

 Hepatica plants are members of the buttercup family and are native to North America, Europe, and Asia.

 Hepatica's common name is a reference to how its leaves resemble the human liver.
-When flowers begin to bloom in the spring, hepatica is one of the more recognizable and is considered to be a signature wildflower.
+When flowers bloom in the spring, hepatica is one of the more recognizable and is considered a signature wildflower.

 Each hepatica flower grows from one individual stem and can contain anywhere from 6 to 20 petals, depending on the plant variety.

 Hepatica plants are self-pollinating perennials.
-Even though it might not be needed, hepatica flowers are a great way to attract common pollinators like butterflies and bees to a garden setting as well as other animal life.
+Even though it might not be needed, hepatica flowers are a great way to attract common pollinators like butterflies and bees to a garden setting and other animal life.